DataFire/Integrations/integrations/generated/azure_azsadmin_infraroleinstance/README.md

 ### InfraRoleInstanceSize
 * InfraRoleInstanceSize `object`: The capacity information for a virtual machine.
   * cores `integer`: The number of cores assigned to the virtual machine.
   * memoryGb `number`: The amount of memory, in GB, currently assigned to the virtual machine.
-In Azure Stack V1, only static memory is used for infrastructure VMs.